 - Tenant Does Not Pay After Receiving Notice

 You may file for eviction once the required amount of time after notice has passed if rent is still not paid.

 Exactly how quickly you move through these steps is up to you as the landlord.
 No matter how you proceed, notifying tenants when they are late is key.
 We recommend being consistent and moving with vigor when collecting late rent.

 The longer you wait to pursue rent collection, the less likely it is that you will be able to collect what you are owed.

 The relationship you have with your tenant (or people in general) is going to be built upon past experiences and the resulting expectations.

 If your tenant has been maxing out the grace period duration, it’s going to be difficult to change their expectations on when rent is due.

 That’s why your initial standards and communications with a new tenant are so important.
 Here in New York, the grace period is 5 days.

 I had a tenant who sincerely thought the rent was due on the 5th because of how it was written in the lease.
 It wasn’t the tenant’s fault but my own fault for not clearly communicating when rent was due.
-After explaining when rent was due that tenant started paying on the first.
+After explaining when rent was due, the tenant started paying on the first.

-My first tenant who was an actual problem with paying late was because I did not have a late fee in place.
-Once I started charging $5 a day (after the 5 day grace period in NYS) I started getting the rent on the 5th.
+My very first tenant was an actual problem with paying late because I did not have a late fee in place.
+Once I started charging $5 a day (after the 5 day grace period in NYS), I started getting the rent on the 5th.